 Combining ABC With Demand Volatility

 Standard ABC analysis ranks by revenue.
-A more sophisticated version combines revenue rank with demand volatility to create an XYZ classification:
+A more sophisticated version combines revenue rank with demand volatility to create an XYZ classification.
+X items have stable, predictable demand.
+Y items have moderate variability.
+Z items have highly variable or irregular demand.

 Free Supply Chain Tools